Providence Academy (La Crosse, Wisconsin)

 Providence Academy is a Catholic school located in La Crosse, Wisconsin.
 Founded in 2005 by a group of local parents in the Coulee Region, the school provides a Pre-K through 12th grade education with an emphasis on the classical liberal arts, moral virtue, and Catholic spiritual formation.
+It graduated its first high school student in 2007.

 As a member of the National Association of Private Catholic and Independent Schools (NAPCIS), Providence Academy attempts to integrate faith, reason, and tradition into student life and academics.